Rebuilding the Foundations: Local governance and democratic citizenship in post-earthquake Nepal

-My dissertation investigates the politics of disasters.
-I use mixed methods and a subnational, comparative design in Kathmandu Valley, Nepal to ask 1.) how and why the reconstruction process varies among communities and 2.) how the reconstruction process affects political behavior.
-I compare post-earthquake reconstruction in three urban centers – Kathmandu, Lalitpur (Patan), and Bhaktapur – across two large natural events – the 1934 Nepal-Bihar earthquake and the 2015 Gorkha earthquake.
-This project contributes to literatures in comparative politics, the political economy of public goods provision, post-disaster governance, and state-society relations.
+My dissertation investigates the politics of disasters using mixed methods with a subnational, comparative design in the Kathmandu Valley, Nepal.
+It asks 1.) how and why the reconstruction process varies among communities and 2.) how residents view reconstruction as a problem of governance.
+It compares reconstruction in three urban centers – Kathmandu, Lalitpur (Patan), and Bhaktapur – after the 2015 Gorkha earthquake drawing upon events from the 1900s to today, including an urban development project, land reform, and the 1934 Nepal-Bihar earthquake.

 Data come from over 100 interviews from in and outside of the Valley, archival work from the Nepal Architecture Archive (NAA) and party pamphlets collected in the 1990s by anthropologist Dr. Greg Grieve, and an urban household level survey (n = 1800).
 The project contributes to literatures in comparative politics, the political economy of public goods provision and development, governance, ethnicity and heritage, and state-society relations.